dgtlife/material-for-meteor/README.md

 # Material for Meteor
-Material for Meteor (MFM) is a native [Meteor](https://www.meteor.com/) package that offers an implementation of Google's [Material Design](https://www.google.com/design/spec/material-design/introduction.html).
+Material for Meteor (MFM) is a [Meteor](https://www.meteor.com/) package that implements Google's [Material Design](https://www.google.com/design/spec/material-design/introduction.html) in Blaze.
 Users of this package can call familiar Meteor templates with parameters in order to render Material Design components, i.e. elements or groups of elements that conform, in appearance and behavior, to the Material Design specification.
 ## Demo Site
 Demos of the available components and documentation for their use can be found at [Material for Meteor](http://material-for-meteor.meteor.com/).
 The MFM site itself is built with this package.
 ## Components